Puttrix/shop404/docs/PORTAINER.md

 - Port blocked: Ensure host port `8080` is open in firewall/security groups
 - Private repo: Provide Git credentials (or deploy from a mirrored public repo)
 - Build fails on ARM: The Node `alpine` images support ARM64/AMD64; ensure the agent node architecture matches
-- No tags firing: Check `/config.json` shows the expected envs and confirm Consent Mode is granted in the app banner
+- No tags firing: Check `/config.json` shows the expected envs and confirm Consent Mode is granted in the app banner (GA4) and that `cookies_*` events have fired / Matomo consent is remembered
 - Matomo not loading: Ensure `MATOMO_TAG_MANAGER_CONTAINER_URL` points to a valid container script URL
 - GTM not loading: Ensure `GTM_ID` is set and DNS allows `googletagmanager.com`
 - Env changes not reflected: You might be viewing a cached SPA; hard-refresh or clear cache, and confirm stack updated successfully